Juhikothari/Employee-MisconductDetection-GenderClassification-YOLOv8/README.md

 # Employee Misconduct Detection using YOLOv8

-This Final Year Project detects employee misconduct such as:
+This Project detects employee misconduct such as:

 - Drowsiness
 - Mobile usage